Last updated on March 6, 2023

 Basically, Historic Brawl is just what you would expect: the Brawl format (which otherwise uses only Standard-legal sets) with the added Historic card pool.
 That is to say, sets that are no longer Standard-legal due to rotation.

-Historic Brawl was recently added to the regular game modes on Arena due to popular demand.
-It also switched from a 60-card format to a 100-card format meaning you now have more options to brew your decks that’s more similar to Commander.
+Historic Brawl was added to the regular game modes on Arena due to popular demand.
+It also switched from a 60-card format to a 100-card format meaning you now have more options to brew your decks, making it more similar to Commander.

 How to Play Historic Brawl

-Originally there weren’t many events where you could test your beloved Historic Brawl brews.
-But as I just mentioned it’s now available indefinitely in the Arena queue!
-You can also try joining unofficial channels like the Brawl Hall discord channel or the Arena Brawl website to find other players who want to play Historic Brawl.
+Originally there weren't many events where you could test your beloved Historic Brawl brews.
+But it's now available indefinitely in the Arena queue!
+You can also directly challenge your friends by going to Challenge Match (crossed swords icon) and selecting “Deck Type: Friendly Brawl”.

 Top Tier Historic Brawl Decks